gitape/Excel/README.md

 # Excel
-This repository contains VBA macro developed in Excel.
+This repository contains VBA macros developed for Excel.